-On Reflection is where I will post written as well as video reflections.
-The goal is to explore Double-Loop Learning while weaving Governing Values into the conversation with Actions and Errors in order to live into the dictum: We don’t learn from experience, we learn from reflection on experience.
-On Reflection includes dropdown selections entitled Opinion, Stories, and a section for group work called Mining a Movie.
+The goal of the On Reflection section is to explore Double-Loop Learning while weaving Governing Values into the conversation with Actions and Errors in order to live into the dictum: We don’t learn from experience, we learn from reflection on experience.

 Double-Loop Learning (Argyris) an understanding that moves beyond the single-loop limitation of the following quote attributed to C.S.
 Lewis, “Experience is a brutal teacher, but you learn, by God, you learn.”